alan-turing-institute/rPSMF/README.md

   rPSMF to a multidimensional time series that contains outliers">
   <br>
   <br>
-  <span><i>Illustration of fitting rPSMF to a 20-dimensional time series with
+  <span><i>Illustration of using rPSMF to model a 20-dimensional time series
-  non-linear dynamics and t-distributed outliers.
+  with non-linear dynamics and t-distributed outliers.
 Blue lines are the observed data and yellow lines are unobserved future data.
 The red dashed line shows the predictions from our model.
   </i></span>
 </p>